kchaithanya123/RBAC-Assignment/README.md

 # RBAC-Assignment
+## Overview
 "A backend project implementing secure authentication, authorization, and role-based access control (RBAC) using modern security practices.
 Includes features like user registration, role assignment, and access control for API endpoints."
-# RBAC-Assignment

-## Overview
 This project demonstrates an **Authentication** and **Role-Based Access Control (RBAC)** system for backend applications.

 ## Features